 Welcome to Cloud Nine’s Little Mac amiibo training guide!
 To start off, thank you for taking the time to visit: your support is very much appreciated.
-If you’re a regular to the site, you might know that Little Mac is banned from the amiibo metagame: but for the sake of completion, this guide has been made available anyway.

 This little boxer from the Punch-Out!! series makes up in heart what he lacks in height.
 Under the guidance of his coach Doc Louis, Little Mac took on opponents several times his size on his way to winning the WVBA championship belt!
 No matter his opponent, Little Mac always puts his best fist forward.

 This guide is up-to-date as of Version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.

 Table of Contents

 Section 1: Amiibo Overview / Pros & Cons